Scoring, Reasoning, and Selecting the Best! Ensembling Large Language Models via a Peer-Review Process: LLM-PeerReview

-\paragraph{Second variant: LLM-PeerReview-Weighted.} We observe that the above averaging strategy assumes all models to be equally reliable, ignoring the inherent differences in evaluation quality across models.
-Considering this point, we further propose a weighted variant, referred to as \textit{LLM-PeerReview-Weighted}.
-Here, we invoke the well-established Dawid-Skene (DS) model~\cite{dawid1979maximum}, a canonical truth-inference graphical model widely used in weak supervision learning and crowdsourcing~\cite{zheng2017truth,zhang2021wrench}, and adapt it to our context.
-In the following, we introduce the construction of the graphical model in Section~\ref{sec: Graphical Model}, and present the optimization objective and optimization (to obtain the final score value for each response) in Section~\ref{sec: Selecting the Best}.
+We observe that the above averaging strategy assumes all models to be equally reliable.
+We further propose a weighted variant, referred to as \textit{LLM-PeerReview-W}.
+We invoke the well-established Dawid-Skene (DS) model~\cite{dawid1979maximum}, a canonical truth-inference graphical model widely used in weak supervision learning ~\cite{zhang2021wrench}.
+We implement several necessary improvements to the origin model, particularly regarding the processing of regression scores.
+In the following, we introduce the construction of the graphical model, and present the optimization objective and optimization (to obtain the final score $Score(\mathbf{r}^{(i,j)})$ for each response $\mathbf{r}^{(i,j)}$ for each response $\mathbf{r}^{(i,j)}$). \textit{In brief and intuitively, we perform two iterative steps: (1) inferring the true score category for each response, and (2) learning the parameters of the graphical model.}